kiwiaichat/kiwiai/readme.md

 ```

 in order for reports to be sent to Discord ( for human evaluation ).

-It requires a URL to a TompHTTP Bare server.

 **Built with ❤️ by the [KiwiAI Team](https://github.com/kiwiaichat)**